scemino/nscumm/README.md

 Tools
 -----

-*nsdump* dumps all images and scripts from SCUMM 3 to SCUMM 5.
+*nsdump* dumps all images and scripts from SCUMM 3 to SCUMM 5 and SCUMM 8.

 License
 -------